Italian gastronomy in Quebec: flavors, tradition, and passion

 Exclusive White truffle and rare products

-In the autumn, Alba white truffle makes its way into Quebec City's most audacious kitchens.
-A few grams of this gastronomic diamond are enough to transform a risotto, fried eggs, or fresh buttered pasta.
-A rare experience, with a price tag commensurate with its rarity, but one that leaves an indelible memory in your taste buds.
+In autumn, the white truffle from Alba makes its way into Quebec's boldest kitchens.
+Just a few grams of this gastronomic diamond are enough to transform a risotto, fried eggs, or fresh buttered pasta.
+A rare experience, priced to match its rarity, but one that leaves an indelible mark on the taste memory.

 SeasonOctober to December